WBOR-91-1-FM/wbor-scrobbler/README.md

    * Choose hours to start and stop scrobbling.
 These should be in 24-hour format.
 E.g. 1 PM should be entered as 13 for 13:00.
 No other integers other than 0-24 are permitted.
 Once done, press <kbd>ctrl</kbd> + <kbd>x</kbd> and then enter <kbd>y</kbd> then <kbd>enter</kbd> to save and exit.
    * You can now run `exit` to escape the container's CLI.
    * Profit!
 The change will take effect immediately.

+## Updating

+1. `docker kill scrobbler` - stops the currently running scrobbler if there is one
+2. `docker rm scrobbler` - deletes the previously built scrobbler container
+3. Navigate to the location of the scrobbler source files (e.g. the folder with the Dockerfile, wherever you cloned this repo to)
+4. `git stash` to save any local changes
+5. `git pull` to get the latest files
+6. `git stash pop` to restore any changes you saved in step 4
+7. `docker build --no-cache -t scrobbler .` to update the scrobbler Docker image
+8. `docker run -v "$(pwd)"/env:/env -p 4000:80 -it --name scrobbler --restart unless-stopped scrobbler` to create and run a new container

 ## Troubleshooting